 Faith, hope and questions.

-I’m a writer with a deep passion for justice and for telling stories that help make sense of our beautiful, complicated world.
+I’m a writer, speaker and editor with a deep passion for justice and for telling stories that help make sense of our beautiful, complicated world.

-My first book, Blessed are the Undone: Testimonies of the Quiet Deconstruction of Faith in Canada, co-authored with Peter Schuurman, began with a set of questions about the Church and carries forward the theme of justice that threads its way throughout my work.
-Since its release in September 2024, Blessed are the Undone has been hitting best-seller status on Amazon in Sociology of Religion as well as Politics and Government.
+Blessed are the Undone: Testimonies of the Quiet Deconstruction of Faith in Canada, co-authored with Peter Schuurman, began with a set of questions about the Canadian Church and carries forward the theme of justice that threads its way throughout my work.
+Since its release, our book has been hitting best-seller status on Amazon in Faith Deconstruction and the Sociology of Religion, as well as Politics and Government.

-Best-selling author of Jesus and John Wayne, Kristin Kobes DuMez, recently wrote a Substack post about our book that you can read here!
+Kristin Kobes DuMez, best-selling author of Jesus and John Wayne, wrote a Substack post in May 2025 about our book that you can read here!

 Canadian Christians frustrated with the Church have come ‘Undone’ and are leaving politely, almost apologetically, in what this book dubs a Quiet Deconstruction.
 Blessed are the Undone asks: what aspects of faith are being questioned, and why?